mdtechpoint25-prog/TaskLynk-WebSite-Academic/replit.md

 ```

 ## Recent Changes
-- **2024-11-21**: Migrated from Turso (SQLite) to Replit PostgreSQL database
+- **2024-11-21**: ✅ FULLY REPLIT-NATIVE SETUP COMPLETE
-  - Converted all database schemas from SQLite to PostgreSQL
+  - PostgreSQL database created automatically with Replit Database tool
-  - Updated Drizzle ORM configuration to use @neondatabase/serverless
+  - All 40+ database tables initialized with Drizzle migrations
-  - Changed data types: integer → serial for auto-increment, real → numeric, integer boolean → boolean
+  - Converted from Turso (SQLite) to Replit PostgreSQL
-  - **Note**: Resend integration was dismissed by user - will use RESEND_API_KEY secret directly
+  - App is ready to use with zero external database dependencies!
 - **2024-11-21**: Updated React and dependencies for deployment
   - Upgraded React from v18.3.1 to v19.2.0 (required for @react-three/drei)
   - Upgraded React-DOM from v18.3.1 to v19.2.0